solidnerd/docker-tsdns/README.md

 docker-tsdns
 ============

-A TSDNS Server in the Docker Container
+A TSDNS server in a docker container.

 ## Getting Started
 1. First clone this repo